MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/forest-recovery-guide/ad-forest-recovery-configure-dns.md

 Complete the installation and configuration steps below.

-### To install and the DNS Server service using Server Manager
+### Install and the DNS Server service using Server Manager

 1. Open Server Manager and select **Add roles and features**.
 1. In the Add Roles Wizard, if the **Before You Begin** page appears, select **Next**.